Greg Hitzhusen (Vice Chair)

 Profile coming soon…

 Marianist Environmental Education Center & University of Dayton

 I’m an ecologist, educator and pastoral minister in Dayton Ohio where I direct the Marianist Environmental Education Center.
 MEEC stewards the 100-acre Mount St. John nature preserve and partners with environmental, governmental and faith organizations in our mission of “Restoring communities of Land and People” through ecological restoration, service learning and education.
 I am also a part-time faculty at the University of Dayton on the Sustainability, Energy, Environment initiative staff and teach courses in Ecology & Religion.
 My Doctoral studies in Plant Physiological Ecology/Global Climate Change at McGill focused on plant reproductive responses to elevated CO2 and Nitrogen, and as an Ohio State post-Doc I conducted meta-analysis on seed quality responses.
-I am the current Chair of the Environmental Justice Section.
+I am the Past-Chair of the Environmental Justice Section.